UMD: A Globally Connected University

 Undergraduates must receive a C- equivalent or better in order to be eligible for the transfer of credit.

 In contrast to many universities abroad, the University of Tubingen does not have university-owned dormitories.
 The student residences are owned by public or private institutions.
-The majority of Tubingen students have to find private accommodation.
-The Studentenwerk-Hohenheim, a student services organization in Tubingen, has established a housing office to help international students, in particular exchange students, to find rooms.
+Many students at Tubingen find private accommodation but the university recommends that exchange students live in student dormitories managed by the Student Services Organization (Studierendenwerk).
+There is information about housing on the Tubingen website.

 Tuition and fees for exchange programs are charged directly to your UMD account, which means you can apply UMD scholarships, state and federal financial aid, and alternative loans towards the cost of an exchange.
 Housing costs are paid directly to the host institution or on-site housing agency.